 - Behavioral changes, such as isolation, social withdrawal, feelings of sadness and frustration, emotionally unstable, etc.

-Causes or sources of stress in life
+Causes or sources of stress

 - Increased workload

 - Job or career dissatisfaction

 - Conflicts at workplace with boss or co-workers

 - Workplace harassment

 - Financial loss or strain

 - Conflicts and arguments in a romantic relationship